 The Alzheimer’s Society in the UK has led the way.
 In England, as of June, 2017, more than 2 million people have registered as Dementia Friends.
 Isn’t it marvellous?
 That is nearly 2 million people in England, who have identified as Dementia Friends.
 All ages, different cultural and ethnic backgrounds, no matter, all of these people willingly assist people living with dementia to continue as valuable members of their communities.

-Some of us are not interested in attending meeting that go nowhere, nor are we impressed with glossy publications so dense with details they make one feel tired before any action is taken.
-Clearly, a combination of local enthusiasts and dementia awareness education is the way to start making good things happen now.
+Some of us are not interested in attending meeting that go nowhere, nor are we impressed with glossy publications or token actions.
+Clearly, a combination of local Enthusiasts and dementia awareness education is the way to start making good things happen now.

 With Dementia Friends leading the way, the next step is action groups to identify the environmental and other changes necessary to make a town, through its people, dementia friendly.